Lisa Mass MBACP (Snr. Accred)

 Sadly, this is true.
 However, counselling can support you while you navigate your grief, and support you to find a way to live with your loss.

-Perhaps there are other issues that are troubling you or your children?
+Perhaps there are other issues that are troubling you?

 You may be having relationship difficulties, Your self-esteem may be low and there may be aspects of your life that you would like to change.